radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

 ## Prototype Alias

-If you've ever tried creating you're own [jQuery plugin](http://learn.jquery.com/plugins/basic-plugin-creation/) you'll notice that you add the plugin to ```$.fn```.
+If you've ever tried creating your own [jQuery plugin](http://learn.jquery.com/plugins/basic-plugin-creation/) you'll notice that you add the plugin to ```$.fn```.

 As an example for [jQuery's plugin tutorial](http://learn.jquery.com/plugins/basic-plugin-creation/),